If you're like most people, you probably think that you need to have a medical examination in order to buy life

 No medical life insurance is more expensive

 But in the case of a no-medical policy, the insurer cannot completely assess your risk level.
 So they’re taking on more risk to cover you.
 And they compensate for it by raising your premium.

 The bottom-line: If cost is your primary concern, opt for a life policy with full medical underwriting.

 Lower coverage amounts

-No medical exam life policies don’t have the same benefit amounts as traditional life policies.
+No medical life insurance policies don’t have the same benefit amounts as traditional life policies.
 While each insurer is different, there are not many no-medical policies out there with a benefit amount over $5 million.

 If you need more coverage, you may be better off buying a fully-underwritten term life policy.